 15.1 For Products which do not have a manufacturer's guarantee, we provide a warranty that on delivery and for a period of:

-15.1.1 12 months from delivery for watches (mechanical issues only, excludes straps and buckles); or 15.1.2 6 months from delivery for jewellery, the Products shall be free from material defects.
+15.1.1 12 months from delivery for watches (mechanical issues only, excludes straps and buckles); or 15.1.2 6 months from delivery for pre-owned jewellery and 12 months for new jewellery, the Products shall be free from material defects.
 However, this warranty does not apply in the circumstances described in clause 15.2.

 15.2 The warranty in clause 15.1 does not apply to any defect in the Products arising from: 15.2.1 fair wear and tear; 15.2.2 wilful damage, abnormal storage or usage conditions, accident, negligence by you or by any third party; 15.2.3 if you fail to operate or use the Products in accordance with the user instructions; 15.2.4 any alteration or repair by you or by a third party who is not us; or 15.2.5 any specification provided by you (for Custom Made Products).